bytedistrict/Virtual-Networking/README.md

 # Virtual-Networking
-Deploy a cloud server for a security team to test a vulnerable web application.
+Deploy a cloud server for a team of developers to test a web application.

-# Goals
+# Basic overview and instruction (from management)
 1. Azure requires you to create a resource group before you can set up anything else.

-    - Create a resource group that will contain everything the Red Team needs in the cloud.
+    - Create a resource group that will contain everything the development team needs in the cloud.

 		- Note: Choose the region you determined in the class walkthrough.
 Every resource you create going forward must be created in the exact same region.